rothej/rothej-portfolio/_posts/2025-10-18-xilinx-soc-fpga-development-and-debug-workflow-guide.md

 When adding and removing debug cores, the design can end up getting buggy.
 Some notes on fixing:

 - When adding nets, it is easy to mark them in netlist view (Right click > **Mark for Debug**) and add them this way.
-When needing to debug a different set of nets, clear out the target constraints file of all synthesis-aded parameters (these will be appended to the file and were for the debug cores).
+When needing to debug a different set of nets, clear out the target constraints file of all synthesis-added parameters (these will be appended to the file and were for the debug cores).
 Then close the project and delete the `<project_name>.hw` and `<project_name>.runs` folders.
 This forces the project to do a clean synthesis, at which point you can add new debug cores.
 Then build as normal.

 ---